-North Carolina Work First Family Assistance (WFFA) work requirements do not apply to RCA applicants or recipients.
+NC Work First Family Assistance (WFFA) work requirements do not apply to RCA applicants or recipients.
 In counties where most refugees are resettled, refugee service providers are the work registration site and provide employment services to those refugees who are RCA recipients.
-In counties where there is not a refugee service provider, the work registration referral is made to the local Division of Employment Security.
+In counties where there is not a refugee service provider, the work registration referral is made to the local Employment Security Commission office.

 Refugee Medical Assistance follows Medicaid policy and applications.
 RMA eligibility is based on 200% of the Federal Poverty Level.
-On the date of application, cash received from the US Department of State's Reception and Placement program, US DHHS/ORR's Match Grant or RCA Program should not be counted as income.
+On the date of application, cash received from the US DOS's Reception and Placement program, US DHHS/ORR's Match Grant or RCA Program should not be counted as income.
+Clients who lose eligibility for cash assistance due to employment during the first 8 months are to be transferred to RMA without an eligibility redetermination.
 A refugee who has been denied or terminated from RCA does not impact eligibility for RMA.

-The Refugee Social Services, Services for Elderly Refugees, School Impact, Targeted Assistance Formula and Targeted Assistance Discretionary programs are administered at the federal level by the Office of Refugee Resettlement (ORR), Administration for Children and Families (ACF), a component of the U. S. Department of Health and Human Services (DHHS).
+Refugee Support Services, Services for Elderly Refugees, School Impact, and Health Promotion programs are administered at the federal level by the Office of Refugee Resettlement (ORR), Administration for Children and Families (ACF), a component of the U. S. Department of Health and Human Services (DHHS).
 Funding is provided to the State, based on a State Plan and amendments, as required by changes in statutes, rules, regulations, interpretations as submitted to and approved by ORR.
-Funding is 100% federally sourced.
+Funding is 100% federal.

 State-level contracts for the actual provision of services are awarded between the Division of Social Services and public or private, nonprofit agencies.
-Agencies must provide refugee-specific services that are linguistically and culturally appropriate.
-Agencies interested in providing Refugee Social Services prepare and submit a contract application which includes a description of services to be offered, as well as a line-item budget.
+Agencies must provide refugee-specific services which are linguistically and culturally appropriate.
+Agencies interested in providing Refugee Support Services prepare and submit a contract application which includes a description of services to be offered, as well as a line-item budget.
 The State utilizes the DHHS Office of Procurement and Contract Services (OPCS) policies and procedures to award contracts to sub-recipients.
 Federal and State reporting requirements are communicated to sub-recipients in the contract.
-Compliance and Service requirements are contained in the Refugee Assistance Program Services Manual, found online at: http://info.dhhs.state.nc.us/olm/manuals/dss/ei-80/man/.
-Refugee Social Services program sub-recipients are monitored by the NC State Refugee Office in accordance with the NC Division of Social Services (DSS) Local Social Service Agencies Monitoring Plan.
+Compliance and Service requirements are contained in the Refugee Assistance Program Services Manual, found online at:

+http://info.dhhs.state.nc.us/olm/manuals/dss/ei-80/man/.
+Refugee Support Services program sub-recipients are monitored by the NC State Refugee Office in accordance with the NC Division of Social Services (DSS) Local Social Service Agencies Monitoring Plan.
 Sub-recipients are reimbursed through submission of the DSS-1571 III.
 Administrative Costs Report to the NC DHHS Controller's Office.

-Refugee Social Services funds are provided to refugees in the following order of priority: (a) All newly-arriving refugees during their first year in the U. S., who apply for services; (b) Refugees who are receiving cash assistance; (c) Unemployed refugees who are not receiving cash assistance; and (d) Employed refugees in need of services to retain employment or to attain economic independence.
+Refugee Support Services funds are provided to refugees in the following order of priority: (a) All newly-arriving refugees during their first year in the U. S., who apply for services; (b) Refugees who are receiving cash assistance; (c) Unemployed refugees who are not receiving cash assistance; and (d) Employed refugees in need of services to retain employment or to attain economic independence.